-Construct, erect, install, or repair structures and fixtures made of wood, such as concrete forms; building frameworks, including partitions, joists, studding, and rafters; and wood stairways, window and door frames, and hardwood floors.
-May also install cabinets, siding, drywall and batt or roll insulation.
-Includes brattice builders who build doors or brattices (ventilation walls or partitions) in underground passageways
+Construct, erect, install, or repair structures and fixtures made of wood and comparable materials, such as concrete forms; building frameworks, including partitions, joists, studding, and rafters; and wood stairways, window and door frames, and hardwood floors.
+May also install cabinets, siding, drywall, and batt or roll insulation.
+Includes brattice builders who build doors or brattices (ventilation walls or partitions) in underground passageways.

 - state Avg.
 Salary $$$$$$38,677

 - RURAL JOB Download Career Flyer

 What do they typically do on the job?

 - Follow established safety rules and regulations and maintain a safe and clean environment.

 - Measure and mark cutting lines on materials, using a ruler, pencil, chalk, and marking gauge.

 - Assemble and fasten materials to make frameworks or props, using hand tools and wood screws, nails, dowel pins, or glue.